-The back side of the box shows how the maze is operated by using the tilt knobs and a very simple guide on in changing the themed maze plates.
+The back side of the box shows how the maze is operated by using the tilt knobs and a very simple guide to changing the themed maze plates.

 Here’s LEGO’s official press release: